Ready to grab the best bullet journal fitness tracker ideas?

 Yep, there’s always the temptation to quit your fitness routine.

-Keeping a workout journal enables you to track such parameters like time, distance, the amount lifted, sets, workout reps, calorie burned.
+Keeping a workout journal enables you to track such parameters as time, distance, the amount lifted, sets, workout reps, calories burned.

 If you’re a couch potato like me, it’s quite challenging to find the right type of physical activity.